terl/lazysodium-android/README.md

 ## Why Lazysodium
-We created Lazysodium because we really wanted a solid cryptography library that would just work without fuss.

-We were exasperated and annoyed with current Libsodium implementations as some of them were just poorly maintained, poorly managed and, plain and simply, poorly architected.
+We created Lazysodium because we really wanted a solid Libsodium compatible Java/Android library that would just work without fuss.
+We were exasperated and annoyed with current Libsodium implementations as some of them were just poorly maintained and poorly architected.

-Thus, Lazysodium was born with the blessings of *Lazycode*, a part of [Terl](https://terl.co) that specialises in giving developers easy-to-use software and tools that just work.
-Read more about us below.
+You can find more info [here](https://docs.lazycode.co/lazysodium/about).

 ### The difference in code
 We believe the code speaks for itself.
 Compare the two ways you could use Lazysodium: